Expert advice in a complex world

 To say that the world is changing rapidly is a cliché.
 But more than ever before, it seems a fitting description of reality.
 It has never been more important for both companies and individuals to be able to see and seize the opportunities that arise, while still maintaining an overview to minimize risks.

-For that reason, Danske Bank will continue to set new standards for advising customers.
 Our customers must have the best opportunities to make the right financial decisions – whether it is a question of major business investments or minor everyday financial decisions.

 In recent years, personal banking customers’ use of the branch network has changed significantly.
 As the number of customers who use the eBanking system and our mobile and tablet solutions increases, the number of teller transactions has fallen steadily.
 At the same time, many people are leaving rural areas to move to the cities.